DBassel/YandexGeocoder/README.md

 Java API for [Yandex Geocoder service](https://tech.yandex.ru/maps/doc/geocoder/desc/concepts/About-docpage/)

+#0.
+Beware

+Things are pretty rough for now.
+Project started as an attempt to provide a Java API for Yandex Geocoder similar to google geocoder java api.

+But **unlike** google -  all this crazy nesting in yandex geocoder insane responses possibly prevent this from being done via elegant gson deserialization.

+I was able to achieve sensible results on a small set of addressess of **mine** interest (~1000 addresses for now).

+Someone let me know  if there are situations where API sucks significantly.

 #1.
 Maven dependency

 To use this library, you need to add the following repository to your `pom.xml`: